GuG-Shadamu/back-tester/README.md

 ## About

-Pet-project for quant trading self-training
+Pet-project for quant trading self-training.
-This project serves as a robust and efficient quantitative trading backtester, built from the ground up with Python.
-It has been carefully designed to accurately simulate the intricacies of real-world trading, helping to validate trading strategies

 ## Key Features